STAR Kids Program Support Unit Operational Procedures Handbook

 • Home and Community-based Services (HCS);

-• Texas Home Living (TxHmL).
+• Texas Home Living (TxHmL); or

-• Create a case record in HEART, if applicable;
+• create a case record in HEART, if applicable;

-• Mail the following enrollment packet to the individual or legally authorized representative (LAR):
+• mail the following enrollment packet to the individual or legally authorized representative (LAR):

 • Form 2600-B, MDCP Waiver Release Letter - Supplemental Security Income;